The Best Snook Fishing Adventures in the Florida Keys

 Anglers booking Florida Keys fishing charters will find that snook can be caught on a variety of live and artificial baits.
 The top Florida Keys fishing guides understand that while there are many factors that influence inshore species–water temperature, moon phase, barometric pressure–the most important is tide.
 Anglers armed with a little local knowledge can head off on their own but the chances of success are much higher if they contact one of the more reputable Florida Keys outfitters such as those found at the Hawks Cay Marina.

-The best snook guides, including Mike O'Dell aboard the Right On, provide light-tackle half and full-day excursions.
+The best snook fishing guides, including Mike O'Dell aboard the Right On, provide light-tackle half and full-day excursions.
 Jeff Malone of Tarpon Time and Mike Kasten of I’m Hooked are masters of live-bait fishing.
 Mike O'Dell, with his 24-foot Yellowfin, can take larger parties deep into Florida Bay.

 If you go, be prepared for non-stop action.
 Snook feed when the water is moving.
 The reason is simple: An outgoing tide flushes baitfish off the grass flats.
 Snook, like most predators, try to expend as little energy possible in pursuit of prey.
 They let the tide do the work.